White Egg Layer

 The Crevecoeur is an old French breed that was once highly prized for the quality of its meat.
 Today it is considered a dual-purpose bird laying a fair number of white eggs while producing a moderate amount of meat.
 The breed was first introduced to the United States in late 1860’s but has always been a rarity.
 Crevecoeurs have a large globular crest on the top of their head and a small V-shaped comb that is mostly hidden by crest feathers.
 They are also bearded with small, virtually non-existent wattles.
 At first glance they seem similar to the Polish breed.
 However, Crevecoeurs are heavier and with blockier bodies than Polish.
 Purpose: Dual- Purpose Production: 200 Large White Eggs/Year Temperament: Docile, Calm, Active Mature Weight: 6-8 Lbs.
 Hardiness: Cold and Heat Hardy Broodiness: Occassionally Comb Type: V-Comb

 Leghorns are an ancient breed that first originated in Italy and have always been famous for their egg production capabilities.
 The first Leghorns came to the U.S. starting in the 1820s with frequent importations through the 1850s.
 From here, the breed was further refined and improved into the breed as we know it today.
 To this day, they are still recognized as a top egg-producing breed that is highly efficient at converting feed into eggs.
 They are an active, graceful breed that does well in free-range situations.
 Isabella Leghorns are a newer variety of Leghorn that feature pastel shades of cream and blue.
 Hens are an even pastel blue shade with cream-colored hackles and breasts.
 The hackle and saddle of the males are a cream color with blue striping on each feather while the tail and breast are an even shade of pastel blue.
-Sold as straight run only.
 Purpose: Egg Layer Production: 300 Large White Eggs/Year Temperament: Active, Flighty Mature Weight: 4-5 lbs.
 Hardiness: Cold and Heat Hardy Broodiness: Rarely Comb Type: Single Comb

 Currently Unavailable